JonathanWilbur/asn1-d/documentation/security.md

 > attackers to cause a denial of service and possibly execute arbitrary code
 > via an S/MIME email message containing certain unexpected ASN.1 constructs,
 > as demonstrated using the NISSC test suite.

+This appears to apply only to proprietary software.
+Skipping.

 ### CVE-2003-0565